 - Methylene Blue (10 drops (2ml into 400 ml water)

 - Compost/DOM (50g of compost into 100ml, then diluted back to a pale brown/yellow tinge).
 We used this DOM over a molasses solution as we felt it replicated the real organic contaminants in the fish tank (ie poo and decaying plant matter).

-We gently hand poured 100 ml of each solution into the bottles to replicate a pump or drip flow of discoloured water from aquarium through filter canister.
+We gently hand-poured 100 ml of each solution into the bottles to replicate a pump or drip flow of discoloured water from the aquarium through filter canister.
 Allowed it to soak through and poured it through second and sometimes third time until we had a clear solution in 1 or 2 bottles.

 We took photos every five -minutes against a white background.
 We checked for removal of discolouration by eye.
 (Given time we would have purchased a colorimeter – but the changes were noticeable by eye.)